Christine Brückner: Major works

 Christine Brückner's work focused on the fundamental conflicts between humans, particularly from a woman's perspective, while reflecting the author's Protestant worldview.

 Brückner's first novel, Before the Traces Disappear (Ehe die Spuren verwehen, Gütersloh, 1954), allowed her to make a living as a freelance writer.
 The manuscript won a competition run by the publisher Bertelsmann.
-In its first year it sold 376 thousand copies, and has since been translated into several languages.
-It tells the story of a man who is involved in the accidental death of a young woman, and his existential crisis which follows.
+It has since been translated into several languages.
+It tells the story of a man who is involved in the accidental death of a young woman and his existential crisis which follows.

 She then published a number of other novels, which focus mainly on the topics of love, marriage and relationships from a woman's perspective, and on the possibilities for female self-realization.

-In 1975, she appeared in Manure and Stock (Ffm / Bln.), followed by its sequels, Nowhere is Poenichen (Ffm / Bln.
+In 1975, she wrote Manure and Stock (Ffm / Bln.), followed by its sequels, Nowhere is Poenichen (Ffm / Bln.
 1977) and The Quints (Ffm / Bln.
-1985), which formed the so-called Poenichen trilogy.
-Almost 1000 pages long, it tells the life story of Maximiliane Quint, born in 1918, the granddaughter of an aristocratic landowner in Pomerania.
+1985), which formed the best-selling Poenichen trilogy.
+The trilogy tells the life story of Maximiliane Quint, born in 1918, the granddaughter of an aristocratic landowner in Pomerania.
 In 1977 and 1978 Manure and Stock and Nowhere is Poenichen were filmed as a mini-series for television, featuring actors Ulrike Bliefert, Arno Assmann and Edda Seippel in leading roles.

-The monologues Desdemona – if you had only spoken – Eleven uncensored speeches of eleven incensed women (in German, Hamburg, 1983, translated by Eleanor Bron, Virago Press, London, 1992) not only achieved widespread success and was translated into many languages, but also established Brückner as a playwright, as they were among the most performed plays at the time.
-In tones from serious to cheerful, the work deals with historical and fictional female figures of Western cultural history, ranging from Clytemnestra to Christiane von Goethe to Gudrun Ensslin.
+Her series of monologues Desdemona - if you had only spoken; Eleven uncensored speeches of eleven incensed women (Hamburg, 1983) was translated into English by Eleanor Bron in 1992.
+It established Brückner as a playwright.
+The monologues are by or addressed to eleven historical and fictional women of Western cultural history, including Clytemnestra, Christiane von Goethe and Gudrun Ensslin.

-In addition to novels and stories, Brückner also published autobiographical works, plays and children's books.
-Ullstein has published a 20-volume collection of the author's works.
+Brückner also published autobiographical works, plays and children's books.